Doctor insights on:

 Imaging/biopsy: You have been through a lot.
 Imaging with ct scan provides information and helps guide next steps, but is not diagnostic.
 A biopsy obtains tissue for pathology to make the diagnose of lymph node.
 The timing of biopsy in relation to your overall health will be best addressed between you and your doc.
 Take family or friend with you. ...Read more

 PET - CT: Pet-ct scans are a means of combining the x-ray of a ct scan with the functional study of a pet scan.
 The pet scan can see over-active cells that are actively using glucose.
 The over-active cells may represent cancer cells and is a means of telling if cancer cells are spreading or growing somewhere in the body.
 The ct scan may see a growth & the pet scan can see if the growth has overactive cells. ...Read more

 An MRI in nov 2012 showed a radiological cyst on l.
 Femur; pain since may 2012.
 I have stage 111c breast cancer.
-Should i get a pet /ct?
+Should I get a pet /ct?

-Should drs give a baseline DEXA at the start of taking arimidex for breast cancer to monitor bone loss?
+Should drs give a baseline DEXA at the start of taking arimidex (anastrozole) for breast cancer to monitor bone loss?

-Yes: If there has not been a dexa done in the last 2 years, it is not a bad idea. ...Read more
+Yes: If there has not been a DEXA done in the last 2 years, it is not a bad idea. ...Read more

 Will I get breast cancer from CT pulmonary angiogram for PE?
 32 female.
 Saw one article said risk is increased by 14%!
 Very scared.
 Had CT abd b4 also

 The life time accumulated dose has an effect